Liquidation · Strategy

 A pallet of 500 mixed-condition iPhones arrives at your facility.
 Some are Grade A—near-perfect cosmetics, battery health above 85%, no functional defects.
 Some are Grade C—cracked backs, worn housings, batteries at 72%.
 A handful are dead on arrival.
 The question every operator faces: what do you do with each one?

 The instinct for many operators is to refurbish everything that powers on and liquidate the rest.
 It feels efficient.
+It feels like you are maximizing recovery.
 But it is often the wrong call, because refurbishment has a cost, and that cost does not always justify the marginal recovery over liquidation.

 23%